IvanUkhov/blog/_drafts/2020-02-01-net-promoter.md

 $$j$$, which has the effect of marginalizing out other factors conditioned on the chosen value of factor $$i$$, that is, on level $$j$$.

-We can now compare $$n_i$$, as shown in Equation (1), with its counterpart in the population, which is denoted by $$N_i$$ (the total number of customers who belong to cell $$i$$), taking into consideration the sample size $$n$$ and the population size $$N$$.
+We can now compare $$n_i$$, computed according to Equation (1), with its counterpart in the population (the total number of customers who belong to cell
+$$i$$), which is denoted by $$N_i$$, taking into consideration the sample size
+$$n$$ and the population size $$N$$.
 Problems occur when the ratios within one or more of the following pairs largely disagree:

 $$
-\frac{n_i}{n} \quad \text{and} \quad \frac{N_i}{N}, \quad \text{for } i = 1, \dots, K.
+\frac{n_i}{n} \quad \text{and} \quad \frac{N_i}{N}, \quad \text{for } i = 1, \dots, K. \tag{3}
 $$

 When this happens, the scores given by Equation (2) or any analyses oblivious of this disagreement cannot be trusted, since they misrepresent the population.
-(It should noted, however, that equality within each pair does not guarantee absence of participation bias, as there might be other, potentially unobserved, dimensions along which there are deviations.)
+(It should noted, however, that equality within each pair does not guarantee absence of participation bias, since there might be other, potentially unobserved, dimensions along which there are deviations.)

 The survey has been conducted, and there are deviations.
-What do we do all these responses that have come in?
-Discard and run a new survey, hoping that, this time, it would be different?
+What do we do with all these responses that have come in?
+Should we discard and run a new survey, hoping that, this time, it would be different?

 # Solution

-The fact that the sample covers only a fraction of the population is, of course, no news, and the solution is standard: one has to infer the score for the population given the sample and domain knowledge.
+The fact that the sample covers only a fraction of the population is, of course, no news, and the solution is standard: one has to infer the net promoter score for the population given the sample and domain knowledge.
 This is what was done in the [previous article][article] for one grouping factor.
+However, due to participation bias, additional measures are needed as follows.

+Taking inspiration from political science, we proceed in two steps.

+1. Using a single model, $$K = \prod_i m_i$$ net promoter scores are
+   inferred—one for each cell, that is, for each combination of the grouping factors’ levels.

+2. The $$\prod_i m_i$$ “cell-scores” are combined to produce $$\sum_i m_i$$
+   “level-scores”—one for each level of each factor, as desired.
+This is done in such a way that the contribution of each cell is proportional to the one observed in the population via the ratios given in Equation (3).

 Let